Thinkific vs Teachable: A Detailed Comparison

 (Updated April 2018)

 With the soaring popularity of online courses, it’s inevitable that a number of online course platforms will also crop up.
-Two key players have emerged on the scene: Thinkific and Teachable.
+Two key players in online education are Thinkific and Teachable.
 We understand that selecting a platform can be a difficult task to navigate on its own without considering direct comparisons, but there’s no hiding it – Thinkific is often compared to Teachable, and you would be wise to properly compare and contrast the two.

 We want to give you as much control over your business as possible.
 We understand this is YOUR business, and you shouldn’t have to wait to see your success!
 Unlike Teachable who holds your money for 30 days or more, Thinkific is set up so you receive the funds for your courses directly – your money is always your money.
 We understand resources and costs can be a concern for entrepreneurs.
 When you get your money sooner, you have the freedom to focus on your courses, allocate resources as needed, and invest in building a better, more scalable business.